truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 `create` has one command option and 7 arguments.

-### The create Interactive Arguments Editor
+### Create Interactive Arguments Editor

-Entering the `create --` option will open an **interactive arguments editor**.
+The `create --` option opens an **interactive arguments editor**.

 {{< expand "Using the create Interactive Arguments Editor" "v" >}}
 {{< trueimage src="/images/SCALE/CLI/Account/GroupCreateInteractiveArgumentsEditor.png" alt="Interactive Arguments Editor" id="1: Interactive Arguments Editor" >}}

-The interactive arguments editor provides a Text User Interface (TUI) where arguments and options can be configured.
+The interactive arguments editor provides a Text User Interface (TUI) where you can configure arguments and options.
 The TUI also provides some information on required arguments, defaults, and expected input types (string, boolean, integer, or array).

 In the TUI, most arguments are initially marked as comments with the `#` symbol, indicating that they are not yet configured.
 However, `name:` is shown as a required field.